AuthorityNull/Serverless-Arbitrum-RPC/cloudflare-rpc-worker/README.md

 ## KV namespaces

-In addition, you will need to define the following KV Namespace:
+When using the code that utilizes KV, you will need to define the following KV Namespace:

 RPC_ERROR_LIST - A KV store that keeps track of failed RPC calls.
 This namespace is used to ensure all FAILED RPC URLs get filtered out of the ARB_RPC_LIST
 * NOTE: Failed RPCs neeed to be removedd from this list in order to serve more RPC requests